m-mdy-m/SPathways/Foundational/1.Programming-Basics/data-types/README.md

 - **Writability**: Languages that treat strings as first-class types allow developers to write clearer and more expressive code.
 - **Readability**: Well-implemented string types enhance the readability of code, making it easier to understand string operations and manipulations.

-In conclusion, the choice of string storage representation has a significant impact on performance, memory management, and programming convenience.
-Understanding the trade-offs associated with each method helps in selecting the appropriate approach for specific applications, enhancing both performance and developer productivity.

 ## User-Defined Ordinal Type